-The Government of Canada has not outlined a formal process for selecting a Canada Water Agency location yet.
+The Government of Canada has not outlined a formal process for selecting a Canada Water Agency location.

-We are working to position Sault Ste.
-Marie as a competitive and ideal candidate for the Canada Water Agency location and preparing a Proposal for the Agency.
+We have worked to position Sault Ste.
+Marie as a competitive and ideal candidate for the Canada Water Agency locations, and have submitted a proposal for the Agency.

 On June 28, 2021, Sault Ste.
 Marie City Council approved the formation of a Task Force to explore this potential opportunity.
-The Task Force is developing a pitch to bring the Canada Water Agency to our community, which will incorporate community feedback that has been published in our local What We Heard report.
+The Task Force developed a pitch to bring the Canada Water Agency to our community, which incorporates community feedback that has been published in our local What We Heard report.